open-telemetry/opentelemetry-ruby/propagator/jaeger/README.md

-The `opentelemetry-propagator-jaeger` gem contains injectors and extractors for the [Jaeger native propagation format][jaeger-spec]  They can be used in conjuction with each other as well as with injectors and extractors for other formats to support a variety of context propagation scenarios.
+The `opentelemetry-propagator-jaeger` gem contains injectors and extractors for the [Jaeger native propagation format][jaeger-spec]  They can be used in conjunction with each other as well as with injectors and extractors for other formats to support a variety of context propagation scenarios.

 ## What is OpenTelemetry?